History of George Stephanopoulos in Timeline

 1996: Resignation from Clinton Administration

-In 1996, Stephanopoulos resigned from the Clinton administration shortly after Clinton was re-elected.
-He recognized the potential damage of the Lewinsky affair.
+In 1996, George Stephanopoulos resigned from the Clinton administration shortly after Clinton was re-elected.
+He is credited with being among the first inside the White House to recognize the damage the Lewinsky affair could cause.

 1999: Defamation Lawsuit by Gennifer Flowers

-In 1999, Stephanopoulos was sued for defamation by Gennifer Flowers over comments about her affair allegations with Bill Clinton, which he dismissed as "tabloid trash."
+In 1999, George Stephanopoulos and James Carville were sued for defamation by Gennifer Flowers due to comments Stephanopoulos made about her allegations of an affair with Bill Clinton.
 The suit was dismissed.

-In 1999, Stephanopoulos's memoir, 'All Too Human: A Political Education', was published and became a number-one bestseller on The New York Times Best Seller list for five weeks.
+In 1999, George Stephanopoulos's memoir, "All Too Human: A Political Education", was published and quickly became a number-one bestseller on The New York Times Best Seller list for five weeks.
+In the book, Stephanopoulos spoke of his depression and how his face broke out into hives due to the pressures of conveying the Clinton White House message.

-In 2000, George Stephanopoulos was listed in People magazine as one of the 'Most Wanted' bachelors.
+In 2000, George Stephanopoulos was featured in People magazine's "Most Wanted" list as one of the nineties' most eligible non-Hollywood bachelors, alongside George Clooney.

 2001: Marriage to Ali Wentworth

-In 2001, George Stephanopoulos married Ali Wentworth at the Archdiocesan Cathedral of the Holy Trinity in New York City.
+In 2001, George Stephanopoulos married Ali Wentworth, an actress, comedian, and writer, at the Archdiocesan Cathedral of the Holy Trinity in New York City.

-In September 2002, Stephanopoulos became the host of 'This Week'.
+In September 2002, George Stephanopoulos became the host of "This Week".

 2002: Birth of First Daughter